ogrisel/dbpediakit/README.md

 - `dbpediakit.postgres` provides utilities to load the tuples into a PostgreSQL database using the `psql` command line client for efficient bulk loading of the parsed data using the `COPY` command from `stdin`.
-  The decompressed archive is never fully in memory nor in a temporary file.
+  The decompressed archive is never fully loaded in memory nor in a temporary file but directly streamed to the PostgreSQL database instead.

 ## Complete examples